codewithgaji/HTML-portfolio/README.md

 3. **Animals Ranking Project**: An interactive ranking of animals.
 4. **Personal Portfolio**: A detailed portfolio showcasing my journey in tech.

-Feel free to test out the projects and provide feedback!

 ## How to View
 You can use This [link](https://t.co/oElQnDij7l) to test out the Website.